PBMs Projects For Social Protection, Poor Empowerment In Full Swing - UrduPoint

 PBM's Projects For Social Protection, Poor Empowerment In Full Swing

-ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Dec, 2022 ) :The Pakistan Bait-ul-Mal (PBM) has launched numerous projects across the country for social protection aimed to improve the lifestyle and livelihood opportunities for the poor and marginalized segment of society.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Dec, 2022 ) :The Pakistan Bait-ul-Mal (PBM) has launched a number of projects across the country for social protection aimed to improve the lifestyle and livelihood opportunities for the poor and marginalized segment of society.

 Talking to APP, an official of Bait-ul-Mal said that almost 163 Women Empowerment Centers (WECs) were established in the country with the objective to make widows and orphan girls self-reliant and provide them financial security to change their living standards.